 Kathi Eichman, MS, CHC

 Kathi’s dedication to helping others has resulted in a variety of special honors and awards.
-She is especially proud to have received the Diakon Service from the Heart Award for her work in launching a major program initiative in Lehigh County.
+She is especially proud to have received the New Vitae’s Iris and Pride Awards, the Lehigh Valley Business’ Health Professional Hero Award, and the Service from the Heart Award from Diakon Lutheran Social Ministries.

 William Hoke, MS